csaden/csaden.github.io/datavis/_posts/2015-08-16-How-Bad-Is-Your-Commute.md

     <img src='../assets/datavis/compareEncodings.svg'>
 </div>

 It turns out that version B is exactly double the size of version A in each of the pairings.
 The bar was probably the easiest to notice and that's because our eyes can easily distinguish between length when bars are align to a common baseline.
 The area of squares and the circles are much harder to compare to one another.
-If you're interested in the research behind graphical perception and bar charts are optimal for one dimensional data, check out William Cleveland and Robert McGill's paper on [Graphical Perception](https://www.cs.ubc.ca/~tmm/courses/cpsc533c-04-spr/readings/cleveland.pdf).
+If you're interested in the research behind graphical perception and why bar charts are optimal for quanitative comparisons, check out William Cleveland and Robert McGill's paper on [Graphical Perception](https://www.cs.ubc.ca/~tmm/courses/cpsc533c-04-spr/readings/cleveland.pdf).

 ### The Remake